-3.4.1 Sensitivity to Tropospheric Ozone
+3.4.1 Sensitivity to tropospheric ozone

-Comparison of output from the CCMs that participated in the ACCMIP study to OMI/MLS TCO reveals positive biases in simulated tropospheric ozone over the NH midlatitudes, and negative biases over the tropical Pacific and SH (Young et al., 2013), which lead to an overestimate in NH OH production and an underestimate in SH OH production (Naik et al., 2013).
+5 Comparison of the CCMs that participated in the ACCMIP study to OMI/MLS TCO reveals positive biases in simulated tropospheric ozone over the NH midlatitudes, and negative biases over the tropical Pacific and SH (Young et al., 2013), which leads to an overestimate in NH OH production and an underestimate in SH OH production (Naik et al., 2013).
 The multi-model mean tropospheric ozone also shows a high bias in the NH and low bias in the SH compared to the Tropospheric Emission Spectrometer (TES) (Bowman et al., 2013).
-A multi-species assimilation study by Miyazaki et al. (2012b) found that assimilating TES ozone increased OH concentrations in the SH.
+A multi-species assimilation study by Miyazaki et al. (2012) found that assimilating TES ozone increased OH concentrations in the SH.

-We use the CO-OH option to investigate the impact of removing the GEOSCCM's tropospheric ozone column bias relative to the OMI/MLS observations (Fig. 9).
-We scale the tropospheric ozone values input to the parameterization of OH for each month between October 2004 and December 2010 from 60°S-60°N so that the tropospheric ozone column is unbiased compared to the OMI/MLS TCO for that month.
-No scaling is applied where the TCO data is missing.
-We use the scaled ozone input in a sensitivity study for Oct.
-2004 to Jan.
-2010, called CO-OHSensTCO, which parallels the RefCO-OH simulation but uses the scaled tropospheric ozone values in the parameterization of OH.
+We use the CO-OH parameterization to investigate the impact of removing the GEOSCCM's tropospheric ozone column bias relative to the OMI/MLS observations

+- (Fig. 9).
+We scale the tropospheric ozone values input to the parameterization for each month between October 2004 and December 2010 from 60° S-60° N so that the tropospheric ozone column is unbiased compared to the OMI/MLS TCO for that month.
+We use the scaled ozone input in a sensitivity study for October 2004 to January 2010, called CO-OHSensTCO, which parallels the RefCO-OH simulation but uses - the scaled tropospheric ozone values in the OH parameterization.
 CO-OHSensTCO shows a small (2%) decrease in global mean OH compared to RefCO-OH, with a 3% decrease in NH OH and 1% decrease in SH OH.
 The increased OH leads to a 2% increase in both methane and methyl chloroform lifetimes against OH.
-The NH/SH OH ratio decreases slightly to 1.19 (Table 4), suggesting that the IHG in the tropospheric ozone bias makes only a minor contribution to the model's interhemispheric OH asymmetry.
+The NH/SH OH ratio decreases slightly to 1.19 (Table 4), suggesting that the inter-hemispheric gra- - 25 dient in the tropospheric ozone bias makes only a minor contribution to the model's interhemispheric OH asymmetry.

-3.4.2 Sensitivity to Stratospheric Ozone
+3.4.2 Sensitivity to stratospheric ozone

 We next examine how biases in stratospheric ozone affect OH through their role in photolysis.
-Voulgarakis et al. (2013) found that changes in stratospheric ozone and tropospheric OH in the ACCMIP models both correlated strongly with J(O1D).
-We conduct a sensitivity study for 2005 through 2009, CO-OHSensStO3, which parallels the RefCO-OH simulation but replaces the simulated ozone with the GMAO ozone assimilation in the stratosphere for input into the parameterization.
-The change in global mean OH in CO-OHSensStO3 is nearly identical to that of CO-OHSensTCO, but CO-OHSensStO3 places more of the change in the SH, causing the NH/SH OH ratio to increase to 1.23 (Table 4).
+Voulgarakis et al. (2013) found that changes in stratospheric ozone and tropospheric OH in the ACCMIP models both correlated strongly with $J(O^1D)$.
+We con-

+- 5 duct a sensitivity study for 2005 through 2009, CO-OHSensStO3, which parallels the RefCO-OH simulation but replaces the simulated ozone with the GMAO ozone assimilation in the stratosphere for input into the parameterization.
+The change in global mean OH in CO-OHSensStO3 is nearly identical to that of CO-OHSensTCO, but CO-OHSensStO3 places more of the change in the SH, causing the NH/SH OH ratio - to increase to 1.23 (Table 4).
 The change in OH due to stratospheric ozone bias is small in part because GEOSCCM has relatively small biases in tropical stratospheric ozone.
 However, the multi-model Chemistry Climate Model Validation-2 (CCMVal-2) study (Morgenstern et al., 2010) shows a large spread across models for column ozone in the tropics (Austin et al., 2010).
 Thus, biases in stratospheric ozone may play a larger role in tropospheric OH in models with larger stratospheric ozone biases.

-3.4.3 Sensitivity to Water Vapor
+3.4.3 Sensitivity to water vapor